-The flavors produced by the different types of smokers are very different.
+The flavors produced by different smokers are very different.
 The flavors that are made using gas smokers are going to be more consistent with the type of smoke chips you are burning.
-If you want to secure a specific flavor throughout the entire meat, propane is the choice for you.
+If you want to secure a specific flavor throughout the entire meat, a propane smoker is a choice for you.

-However, if you want a richer flavor that varies at every level and depth of the meat, then the classic charcoal will give you what you are seeking.
+However, if you want a richer flavor that varies at every level and depth of the meat, then the classic charcoal smoking process will give you what you are seeking.

-Finally, the last major difference that charcoal vs propane smokers will give your meat is color.
+Finally, the last major difference that propane smoker vs charcoal smoker will give your meat is color.
 Although it may not seem as important, presentation is a crucial part of cooking and enjoying food.

 With a charcoal smoker, the meat will develop a darker and crispier outside, giving it a very charred look.
-If you want to have meats with less complex coloring and more consistency, propane units are the better option.
-They allow you to keep some of the original coloring of the meat and serve it in a more traditional style.
+If you want to have meats with less complex coloring and more consistency, propane smokers are the better option.
+They allow you to keep some of the original colorings of the meat and serve it in a more traditional style.